top of page

 • The artwork isn’t sealed and protected.

 • Be aware of very cheap MDF frames.
-I've found that the coating can delaminate the frames that come apart at the mitred joints over time.
+Over time, the coating can delaminate the frames that come apart at the mitred joints.

 Ilkley, Skipton and online shop - Dalesway Picture Framing